Syon House: Architecture

 Syon House's exterior was erected in 1547 while under the ownership of the 1st Duke of Somerset.
 Syon's current interior was designed by Robert Adam in 1762 under the commission of the 1st Duke and Duchess of Northumberland.

 The well known "Adam style" is said to have begun with Syon House.
 It was commissioned to be built in the Neo-classical style, which was fulfilled, but Adam's eclectic style doesn't end there.
 Syon is filled with multiple styles and inspirations including a huge influence of Roman antiquity, highly visible Romantic, Picturesque, Baroque and Mannerist styles and a dash of Gothic.
 There is also evidence in his decorative motifs of his influence by Pompeii that he received while studying in Italy.
 Adam's plan of Syon House included a complete set of rooms on the main floor, a domed rotunda with a circular inner colonnade meant for the main courtyard ('meant for' meaning that this rotunda was not built due to a lack of funds), five main rooms on the west, east and south side of the building, a pillared ante-room famous for its colour, a Great Hall, a grand staircase (though not built as grand as originally designed) and a Long Gallery stretching 136 feet long.
 Adam's most famous addition is the suite of state rooms and as such they remain exactly as they were built.

 More specific to the interior of Adam's rooms is where the elaborate detail and colour shines through.
 Adam added detailed marble chimneypieces, shuttering doors and doorways in the Drawing Room, along with fluted columns with Corinthian capitals.
 The long gallery, which is about 14 feet high and 14 feet wide, contains many recesses and niches into the thick wall for books along with rich and light decoration and stucco-covered walls and ceiling.
 At the end of the gallery is a closet with a domed circle supported by eight columns; halfway through the columns is a doorway imitating a niche.

-In the 1820s the north range of the house that was not completed by Adam was redesigned by the 3rd Duke.
+In the 1820s the north range of the house that was not completed by Adam was redesigned by Hugh Percy, 3rd Duke of Northumberland.
 At this time the house was also refaced in Bath stone and the porch rebuilt.
 This remodelling is thought to have been done by the architect Thomas Cady, who had worked on other estates belonging to the Percy family.

 Syon House was refurbished again in the 1860s.
-The 4th Duke had Renaissance-style plaster ceilings put into the Family Drawing Room, Family Dining Room and Print Room.
+Algernon Percy, 4th Duke of Northumberland had Renaissance-style plaster ceilings put into the Family Drawing Room, Family Dining Room and Print Room.

 The final plan of Syon House includes an entrance hall, ante-room, State Dining Room, State Drawing Room, Long Gallery, study, sitting room, Print Room, Family Drawing Room, Family Dining Room, private apartments on the top floor for the family to live in and a grand staircase.